JamesBMiddleton/portfolio_projects/README.md

 # Programming Portfolio

 This repository contains a collection of projects I have completed to demonstrate my understanding and application of the Python programming language and a number of its essential packages.
-It includes examples of data cleaning, data wrangling, visualisation, usage of fundamental statistical methods (difference and relationship testing) and machine learning models, as well as the construction of GUI application.
+It includes examples of data cleaning, data wrangling, visualisation, usage of fundamental statistical methods (difference and relationship testing) and machine learning models, as well as the construction of GUI applications.

 ## Contents
 ---